edditeddict/optionparser/README.md

 optionparser
 ============

 Ruby (OptionParser) like command line arguments processor.
+Forked Cause Go in Windows is detecting nighthawk go-figure as a virus

 Installation
 ------------